Jennie Dean: Death and legacy

 Jennie Dean died after suffering another stroke on May 3, 1913.
 She was buried beside Mt.
 Calvary Chapel that she had helped found.
+She is buried in the family plot.
 The Library of Virginia honored Dean in 2000 as one of its inaugural class of Virginia Women in History, and in 2013 as part of its Strong Men and Women series.

 The Manassas Industrial School for Colored Youth continued for decades, and produced many teachers and other leaders of the African-American community.
 It was one of only two secondary schools for African Americans in Virginia unaffiliated with a religious denomination.
 The state Supreme Court eventually interpreted the 1902 state constitution's free public education requirement (through litigation sponsored by the National Association for the Advancement of Colored People (NAACP) as mandating public schools for African-American children.
 Thus, in 1938, the Manassas Industrial School formally became the only school for higher education of African-American students in five northern Virginia counties (Prince William, Fairfax, Arlington, Loudoun and Fauquier).
 After World War II, northern Virginia's population increased and localities built new schools for African-American students.
 Furthermore, the NAACP vehemently disagreed with requiring segregated schools, and began litigating against segregated schools, resulting in multiple decisions against such in the 1950s, including Brown v.
 Board of Education and a companion case from Virginia.
 The Manassas Industrial School closed in 1959, after Virginia governor J. Lindsay Almond acceded to decisions of the Virginia Supreme Court and a three-judge federal panel accepting the U.S. Supreme Court's decisions in Brown v.
 Board of Education.
 As Massive Resistance ended, the segregated facility was no longer needed.

 In 1994, the Manassas Industrial School site was placed on the National Register of Historic Places, although the buildings had long since been torn down.
 It is now a 70-acre city park, with a memorial to Dean as founder, as well as (since 1995) outlines of the historic buildings and appropriate signage, a playground, ball fields, skate park, walking trails, and picnic and restroom facilities.
 Miss Dean's name now graces an elementary school next to the park.
+A 6-foot, bronze statue depicting Jennie Dean was unveiled in October 2020 in Prince William County, Virginia on the site of the former Manassas Industrial School for Colored Youth.
+The bronze piece was sculpted by Chris Hill.

-Arlington, Virginia, also has a 22-acre park along Four Mile Run in its formerly African-American Nauck neighborhood named after Jennie Dean.
+Arlington, Virginia, also has a 22-acre park along Four Mile Run in its Green Valley neighborhood, a historically Black neighborhood, named after Jennie Dean.